yash7xm/Vyzon/README.md

    git clone https://github.com/yash7xm/Vyzon.git
    `
 2. **Change your current directory** to the cloned repository: ` cd Vyzon `

+3. **Make the Vyzon script executable by running the following command:** `chmod +x bin/vyzon`

+## Usage

+  # Running a Vyzon Script from a File
-4. **Create a new Vyzon file** with your code in the main directory.
-Name the file with a .Vyzon extension, for example, yourfile.Vyzon.
+  1. **Create a new Vyzon file** with your code in the main directory.
+Name the file with a .vy extension, for example:
+    `yourfile.vy`

-6. To **run your Vyzon code**, execute the following command in your terminal: ` node run.js `
+  2. **To run your Vyzon script**, execute the following command in your terminal:
+    `bin/vyzon -f yourfile.vy`
+    This will parse and interpret the contents of yourfile.vy.

+  # Running an Expression Directly
+  1. You can also run an expression directly from the command line by using the `-e` flag:
+    `bin/vyzon -e "2 + 2"`
+    This will parse and evaluate the expression `2 + 2`.

 # Documentation